exercism/r/exercises/concept/need-for-speed/.docs/hints.md

 - Is the battery drained?
 If so, should the car be updated?
 - `battery_drain` is the charge percentage lost on each turn.
-- `speed` is the distance (in meters) travelled each turn.
+- `speed` is the distance travelled each turn.
 - Return an updated car, as appropriate.

 ## 5. Check if a remote controlled car can finish a race

 - How many more turns can the car complete?
 - There are no partial turns, so the [`floor`][ref-round] function may be useful.
-Alternatively, integer division `%/%` will also work with floating point values.
+Alternatively, integer division `%/%` will also work with floating point values, truncating the result.
 - How far can the car travel in this number of turns?
 - Is it enough?